hammyr/terraform-infra-codes-repo/README.md

 	- `prerequisite-resources` folder for terraform codes for `S3 bucket` for backend & `dynamodb table` for locking statefile.
 	- `buildspec-dev.yml` script for `AWS CodeBuild` for build process in `dev environment`.
 	- `buildspec-stag.yml` script for `AWS CodeBuild` for build process in `stag environment`.
-	- `buildspec-dev.sh` script for manually run terraform script for provision infra in `dev environment`.
-	- `buildspec-stag.sh` script for manually run terraform script for provision infra in `stag environment`.
 	- `.gitignore` file for ignore imp statefile & all.
 	- `LICENSE` file for common license.
 	- `README.md` for our guidance.
+	- `01-buildspec-dev.sh` script for manually run terraform script for provision infra in `dev environment`.
+	- `02-destroyspec-dev.sh` script for manually run terraform script for destroy infra in `dev environment`.
+	- `03-buildspec-stag.sh` script for manually run terraform script for provision infra in `stag environment`.
+	- `04-destroyspec-stag.sh` script for manually run terraform script for destroy infra in `stag environment`.

 ```
 /*
 -Noted:  here we have created file structure for 3 environments(dev, stag, prod) but we have wriiten